Stanley Makowski: Career

-In 1959, he accepted appointment to the at-large seat on the Common Council, when Thaddeus J. Dulski was elected to Congress.
+In 1959, he accepted appointment to the at-large seat on the Common Council, when Thaddeus J. Dulski was elected to the State Senate.
 In 1969, Makowski ran as the Democratic candidate for Erie County executive; he was defeated in the general election by B. John Tutuska.
 In 1972, the Common Council created the post of deputy mayor and Makowski was the first appointed, serving under Mayor Frank A. Sedita.
 Upon Mayor Sedita's resignation of March 5, 1973, Makowski became mayor.
 He was elected as mayor on November 6, 1973.
 During his term, the Buffalo Convention Center was constructed, as was the Marine Midland Center.
 On January 28, 1977, a most disastrous blizzard struck Buffalo and Western New York.
 He served just one term as mayor (in addition to the final 10 months of Mayor Sedita's 3rd term).

 Personal life

 He married Florence Ziolo on August 7, 1954.
-He died on August 5, 1981 and was buried in St. Stanislaus Cemetery in Cheektowaga, New York.
+He died on August 5, 1981, and was buried in St. Stanislaus Cemetery in Cheektowaga, New York.